We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Why R&D is needed

 BluGlass is one of just a handful of gallium nitride (GaN) laser diode manufacturers in the world.
-These visible lasers are used in critical and emerging technologies including robotics, advanced materials manufacturing and defence technologies, as well as scientific and bio-medical applications.
+These visible lasers are used in critical and emerging technologies including robotics, advanced materials manufacturing and defence technologies, as well as having scientific and bio-medical applications.

 GaN is the most important semiconductor material since silicon, due to its power and speed advantages combined with efficient light emission.
 GaN conducts electrons one thousand times more efficiently than silicon and is cheaper to manufacture.

-How the R&D Tax Incentive has helped
+How the R&DTI has helped

-BluGlass joined the R&DTI in 2009 and the program has been instrumental in enabling the company to undertake over a decade’s worth of complex research aimed at improving the manufacture of GaN diodes and ultimately, commercialising those improvements.
+BluGlass joined the R&DTI in 2009 and the program has been instrumental in enabling the company to undertake over a decade’s worth of research aimed at improving the manufacture of GaN diodes and ultimately, commercialising those improvements.

 Now realised, these improvements include replacing toxic ammonia in the production process with an inert nitrogen plasma, and the development of specialised equipment to scale production of GaN lasers at the company’s Sydney facility.